AeternaX1/BinaryBody/README.md

     - pip3 install -r requirements.txt<br>

   ### CHOOSE YOUR SIMULATION
-  When this is done, you can choose to run either:
+  When this is done, you can choose to run either the:
-  The Pairwise Algorithm simulation, by selection option "1" OR
-  The Barnes-Hut Quadtree simulation by selecting option "2"
+  UNTHREADED Pairwise Algorithm simulation, by selection option "1" THREADED Pairwise Algorithm simulation, by selection option "2" UNTHREADED Barnes-Hut Quadtree simulation by selecting option "3" THREADED Barnes-Hut Quadtree simulation by selecting option "4"

   ### VENV ACTIVATION
   Both simulations when executed will activate the virtual environment (venv) contained within "venv/Scripts/activate.bat"